BlackPuma075/Advanced_Lab_2025/Final Project/Readme.md

 ---

+**PS_NN_final**

+This is the main notebook which reproduces the results presented in the 'Results' section in the report (last version).
+This is the notebook you should run, it takes about 5 minutes and reproduces the plots and results presented in the pdf.

+---

 **PS_NN**

-This is the main notebook which reproduces the results presented in the 'Results' section in the report.
-This is the notebook you should run, it takes about 5 minutes and reproduces the plots and results presented in the pdf.
+This is the notebook that reproduces the results presented in the 'Results' section in the report (1st version).

 ---